 - We provided $4.65 million for the Basin Youth Network to support activities and diverse opportunities for youth aged 12 to 18 through 28 community youth networks around the Basin based on local priorities.

 - We created and launched the Community Outdoor Revitalization program to strengthen the social and cultural fabric of Basin communities by creating welcoming, safe and vibrant public spaces that support community gathering.
-In 2019, 12 communities received $1.9 million for projects.
+Since beginning in 2019, 25 projects have received $5M in support.

 - We launched the Community Technology Program in 2019 to increase digital literacy and connection of Basin residents including creating 25 publicly accessible, barrier-free technology centres in libraries and community centres across the Basin.